 Doorstep loans do bring convenience to you, but at what cost?
 On your mental and financial health and stability?
 What is the need for such things and utilities when they become more of a liability instead?
-A necessary need for capping and regulating these illicit activities is what we seek and demand from the authorities.

 So far, progress has been made in this direction and a little few things are being changed.
 Campaigns that beware consumers from unregulated lenders are in the pipeline.
 But a drastic change in these loans is still anticipated.

 Yet and still, there are some regulated brokers in the market as well.
 They provide ethical treatment to their consumers and with different lenders on their panel, they present various options in respect to the nature of these loans.